Cathay Pacific raises $650 million in first U.S. dollar bond in 25 years

-Asia PacificCathay Pacific raises $650 million in first U.S. dollar bond in 25 years

-Hong Kong's Cathay Pacific (0293.HK)has raised $650 million in its first U.S. dollar bond in 25 years, a term sheet seen by Reuters showed on Monday.
+HONG KONG (Reuters) - Hong Kong’s Cathay Pacific has raised $650 million in its first U.S. dollar bond in 25 years, a term sheet seen by Reuters showed on Monday.

-The deal consisted of 5.25-year senior unsecured notes priced at 4.875%, the term sheet showed.
+The deal consisted of 5.25-year senior unsecured notes priced with at 4.875%, the term sheet showed.

 The final pricing was 32.5 basis points cheaper than indicated by the deal’s book runners when launched earlier in Asia on Monday.